(Careers Education, Information, Advice and Guidance)

 Parents/Carers – To be aware of the CEIAG calendar and engage in the events and discussion about careers, progression and opportunities.
 To use Unifrog and other CEIAG resources to help support at home.

 Employers and the wider community – We would love to hear from you if you could support the school either by helping with a CEIAG event at the school, at your place of work or by offering work experience.
-Please contact Miss Phillips on email@example.com
+Please contact Mr Jordan on email@example.com

-Miss Carey Phillips is the CEIAG co-ordinator at Mangotsfied and is a first point of reference at the school.
-Miss Phillips is available on 01454 862731 on a Monday, Wednesday and Thursday.
-Mr Planter, Deputy Head leads on CEIAG and Curriculum and our link School Governor for CEIAG is Mr Richard Warman.
+Mr Craig Jordan is the CEIAG co-ordinator at Mangotsfield and is a first point of reference at the school.
+Mr Jordan is available on 01454 862731.
+Mrs Blackmore, Deputy Head, leads on CEIAG and Curriculum and our link School Governor for CEIAG is Mr Richard Warman.

 Below are some useful links to CEIAG websites.